Entanglement entropy between tangent balls in CFT$_D$: A specific example of computation in CFT

 which is in agreement with equation (\ref{eq: half}), the half-space entanglement entropy with boundaries.
 In the AdS/CFT correspondence, the entanglement entropy of the half-space corresponds to half of the geodesic cutoff \cite{Takayanagi:2011zk}.
+For the nonadjacent configuration, we take \( \xi_1' = -\infty \), \( \xi_2'=-2R-d\), \( \xi_3'=-2R\), and \( \xi_4' =- \epsilon \to 0 \), as depicted in the right panel of Figure \ref{fig:$BCFT$}.
+The corresponding cross ratio is $\eta'=\frac{2R}{d}$ and the entanglement entropy becomes